 16. Indus River

-Pakistan’s main river is in grave danger as it is highly polluted as a result of litter, untreated agricultural, industrial, and municipal waste.
+Pakistan’s main river is in grave danger as it is highly polluted due to litter, untreated agricultural, industrial, and municipal waste.

-At a recent seminar organized by the Environmental Protection Agency (EPA), Sindh, it was informed that the Indus river is highly polluted.
+At a recent seminar organized by the Environmental Protection Agency (EPA), Sindh, it was informed that the Indus River is highly polluted.
 The levels of various parameters are high enough to classify the river as polluted.
-Even the coliform level, which should not have been present in water bodies at all, averaged 800 per 100 ml.
+Even the coliform level, which should not have been present in water bodies, averaged 800 per 100 ml.

-Added to this, the constant extraction of water for farming activities and the incursion of saltwater into the delta are wiping out part of its natural biota.
+Additionally, the constant extraction of water for farming activities and saltwater incursion into the delta are wiping out part of its natural biota.

 17. Passaic River

 It is 80 miles long in New Jersey.
 The source is the Mendham, and the mouth is Newark Bay.
-The Lower Passaic has borne a heavy burden of pollution from a century of industrialization in the Passaic River Watershed.
+The Lower Passaic has borne a heavy pollution burden from a century of industrialization in the Passaic River Watershed.

 18. River Danube

-A wide-ranging global study has identified the Danube as the river with the highest concentration of antibiotics in Europe and the single most polluted on the continent.
-Chemical waste is its great enemy, and it is not just farming pesticides but waste from Serb factories bombarded as of 1999.
+A wide-ranging global study has identified the Danube as the river with the highest concentration of antibiotics in Europe and the most polluted on the continent.
+Chemical waste is its great enemy, not just farming pesticides but waste from Serb factories bombarded as of 1999.

 19. River Plate